- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 Some cities have business licensing or other similar requirements.
 In these cases, make sure you can get zoning approval from the city.
 The city usually requires you to already have a space before giving its approval, so you want to make sure you can get out of the lease if your zoning or licensing falls through for some reason.

-Also, you want to make sure you can get out if the landlord fails to make any agreed-upon repairs.
+Also, you want to make sure you can get out if the landlord fails to make any agreed-upon repairs or improvements.

 Some businesses also need to make sure that the landlord won’t allow competing businesses nearby.
 You don’t want a coffee shop right next door to a coffee shop, for instance.
-It’s always great to get such language in the lease, depending on what the landlord owns in the vicinity.
+You may need to negotiate language that gives you the exclusive right to have a business like yours, depending on what the landlord owns in the vicinity.

 So, those are six important things you need to know about commercial leases.
-Most of all, remember, you can always negotiate, or at least try to negotiate, the terms of a commercial lease.
+Business needs and leases differ, so this is by no means a comprehensive list of every problem your lease can have.
+Most of all, remember that you can always negotiate, or at least try to negotiate, the terms of a commercial lease.
 If our firm can help you in any way, please get in touch!
 And if you are often entering into commercial leases, you might want ongoing legal services.
 Check out our Outside General Counsel Package for more information.

 Maybe you’re reading this article because you’re in the process of starting a business?
 We have more info for you!
 Some links that you might find helpful: